DHEPLab/augmed-api/README.md

 flask db upgrade  # Execute this if you pull new changes that alter the schema remotely.
 ```

+> [!IMPORTANT]
+> When you run `flask db migrate`, it generates a new migration script in the `src/migrations/versions` directory.
+Review this script to ensure it accurately reflects the changes you made to the models.
+If necessary, modify the script before running `flask db upgrade`.
+> This is very crucial because the migration script might contain errors or false commands, like `drop_table`, which can lead to data loss.
+Always double-check the generated migration script before applying it.

 ## Git Hooks

 Configure your local hooks as follows: